-- a. return on capital or return generated by an investment;

-- b. debt and debt service charges;

-- c. provisions for future losses or debts;

-- d. interest owed;

-- e. doubtful debts;

-- f. currency exchange losses;

-- g. bank costs charged by the beneficiary's bank for transfers from the Agency;

-- h. costs declared by the beneficiary in the framework of another action receiving a grant financed from the EU budget (including grants awarded by a Member State and financed from the EU budget and grants awarded by the European Commission or other EU bodies than the GSA for the purpose of implementing the EU budget); in particular, indirect costs shall not be eligible under a grant for an action awarded to a beneficiary which already receives an operating grant financed from the EU budget during the period in question;

-- contributions in kind from third parties;

-- j. excessive or reckless expenditure;
+- a. return on capital or return generated by an investment; - b. debt and debt service charges; - c. provisions for future losses or debts; - d. interest owed; - e. doubtful debts; - f. currency exchange losses; - g. bank costs charged by the beneficiary's bank for transfers from the Agency; - h. costs declared by the beneficiaries in the framework of another action receiving a grant financed from the EU budget (including grants awarded by a Member State and financed from the EU budget and grants awarded by the European Commission or other EU bodies than the GSA for the purpose of implementing the EU budget); in particular, indirect costs shall not be eligible under a grant for an action awarded to a beneficiary which already receives an operating grant financed from the EU budget during the period in question; - i. contributions in kind from third parties; - j. excessive or reckless expenditure; - k. deductible VAT; - I. participation by any staff of the European Union institutions in the action - m. costs incurred during the suspension of the implementation of the action; - n. cost categories explicitly excluded in the work programme/call.